ivuorinen/starred/README.md

 - [RolandPheasant/TailBlazer](https://github.com/RolandPheasant/TailBlazer) - A modern file tail utility based on Rx.Net which show cases reactive programming and Dynamic Data (see https://github.com/RolandPheasant/DynamicData)
 - [TumblThreeApp/TumblThree](https://github.com/TumblThreeApp/TumblThree) - A Tumblr and Twitter Blog Backup Application
 - [belav/csharpier](https://github.com/belav/csharpier) - CSharpier is an opinionated code formatter for c#.
+- [dotnet/cli-lab](https://github.com/dotnet/cli-lab) - A guided tool will be provided to enable the controlled clean up of a system such that only the desired versions of the Runtime and SDKs remain.
 - [jstedfast/MailKit](https://github.com/jstedfast/MailKit) - A cross-platform .NET library for IMAP, POP3, and SMTP.
 - [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
 Ideal for scanning components before use or detecting feature level changes.
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity